 Of course, the Spanish government has some anti-discrimination laws, which might or might not apply to this whole thing – I really can’t tell.
 I’ve read about 100 pages of Spanish legalese this morning, and I feel like I know even less about the whole topic than when I started.

 And if you google, directly, “es ilegal poner un anuncio para profesor nativo” you get absolutely nothing suggesting that this issue has ever been addressed by the Spanish legal system.

 Puzzled and dismayed by so much legalese, I asked a couple of lawyers I know online – one of whom works in EU law every day.
 They both said the same thing, which was, basically “This has nothing to do with your local language school”.

 All this to say, it’s complicated.

-If I can’t figure out if something’s illegal or not, with half a day of research, I kinda doubt that the EU’s gonna send the cops to break down the door of that soccer mom – no matter how many “native English teacher” ads she puts up.
+If a person like myself (admittedly a non-expert) can’t figure out if something’s illegal or not, with half a day of research, I kinda doubt that the EU’s gonna send the cops to break down the door of that soccer mom – no matter how many “native English teacher” ads she puts up.